Choice of harness attachment point for the ASAP

-- Work comfort (ASAP and absorber in front or behind the worker)
+- Working comfort (ASAP and absorber in front or behind the worker)

-- Worker autonomy (can the worker install the ASAP themself, or not)
+- Worker autonomy (can the worker install the ASAP themselves, or not)

-- The post-fall suspension position, especially in case of unconsciousness
+- The post-fall suspension position, especially if unconsciousness occurs

 - Risk of inversion if the victim is wearing a pack, or has a heavy object attached to the harness